Joasoo/web-app-back/README.md

 ### Used technologies
 - Java 17+
-- Spring Boot
+- Spring Boot 3.1.3
 - PostgreSQL 42.5.4
 - Spring Security
 - Liquibase 4.17.2
 - Mapstruct 1.5.5
 - Lombok
-- Hibernate validator 8.0.1
+- Hibernate Validator 8.0.1
 - OpenAPI 2.3.0

 ### How to start the application